-With the new Leadership Team in place, a strategic plan for 2020 - 2022 was produced.
-The Society also produces a Forward-Looking Assessment of Own Risk (FLAOR) that is consistent with the threeyear projection in the Society's Business Plan.
+The Board approved the three-year strategic plan in July 2021.
+The Society also produces a Forward-Looking Assessment of Own Risk (FLAOR) that is consistent with the three-year projection in the Society's Business Plan.
 The FLAOR looks at solvency and capital requirements under several new business scenarios and includes both successful growth in new business and reduced new business volumes.